Incomplete determinantal processes: from random matrix to Poisson statistics

-We begin by reviewing the basics of the theory of eigenvalues of random normal matrices developed by Ameur, Hedenmalm and Makarov.
+In this section, we begin by reviewing the basics of the theory of eigenvalues of random normal matrices developed by Ameur, Hedenmalm and Makarov.
 In particular, we are interested in the properties of the correlation kernel \eqref{kernel} in the bulk of the gas.
-Recall that the equilibrium measure is $\varrho_V = 2\Delta V \1_{\mathscr{D}_V}$, the droplet $\mathscr{D}_V$ is a compact set with a nice boundary, and the set $ \S_V$ is given by \eqref{bulk}.
-It was pointed out in \cite{AHM11} that, if the potential $V$ is real-analytic, in order to compute the asymptotics of the cumulants of a smooth linear statistic, instead of working with the correlation kernel $K_N^V$, one can use the so-called approximate Bergman kernel,
+It has been established in \cite{AHM11} that, if the potential $V$ is real-analytic, the equilibrium measure is $\varrho_V = 2\Delta V \1_{\S_V}$ and the droplet $\overline{\S_V}$ is a compact set with a nice boundary.
+Moreover, in order to compute the asymptotics of the cumulants of a smooth linear statistic, instead of working with the correlation kernel $K^N_V$, one can use the so-called approximate Bergman kernel:

 The functions $b_0(z,w)$, $b_1(z,w)$ and $\Phi(z,w)$ are the (unique) bi-holomorphic functions defined in a neighborhood in $\C^2$ of the set $\big\{ (z ,\bar{z}) : z\in \S_V \big\}$ such that $b_0(z,\bar{z}) = 2 \Delta V(z)$, $b_1(z,\bar{z}) = \frac{1}{2} \Delta \log( \Delta V)(z)$, and $\Phi(z,\bar{z}) = V(z)$.